dani-hartley/readme-generator/README.md

   - [Questions](#questions)

   ## Installation
-  undefined
+    npm install

   ## Usage
-  undefined
+  This is where you explain how to download and use this application from the repository.

   ## License
-    This application is licensed under the terms of BSDv2-Clause open source license.
+  This application is licensed under the terms of MIT open source license.
-    Please refer to [BSDv2-Clause License] (https://choosealicense.com/licenses/bsdv2-clause) for the full terms.
+  Please refer to [MIT License](https://choosealicense.com/licenses/mit) for the full terms.

   ## Contributing
-  undefined
+  This is where you explain how others can contribute.

   ## Tests
-  undefined
+    npm test

   ## Questions
-  If you have any questions, email the developer at <undefined> or visit their [GitHub profile](http://github.com/asdf)
+  If you have any questions, email the developer at <danihartley@email.com> or visit their [GitHub profile](http://github.com/dani-hartley)